zlintian/SBayesRC_pipeline/README.md

 # SBayesRC_pipeline
-This is a pipeline how I use SBayesRC method to generate predictor
+This is a pipeline how I use SBayesRC method to generate predictor.
+The 3 key steps of QC, imputation and SBayesRC are adopted derectly from [Zhili's method](https://github.com/zhilizheng/SBayesRC).

 ## define path and input/out